bencawkwell/ansible-dwarffortress/README.md

 * Obviously Toady One at http://www.bay12games.com for Dwarf Fortress.
 * All the guys that maintain the Dwarf Fortress wiki (http://dwarffortresswiki.org/index.php/DF2012:Installation)
+* Chris Collins who's project inspired me to use noVNC (https://github.com/DockerDemos/DwarfFortressServer) and what I used to get started.